xelproject/traveling-salesman-problem/README.md

+# You can winn 2000 XEL
+* We have example of [BF algorithm]( https://github.com/xel-software/xeline/blob/master/demos/TSP_Example.epl) but its cant solve it .
+* We have exemple of [Algorithm:	Simulated Annealing Solution](https://github.com/sprocket-fpga/xel_miner/blob/master/examples/TSP_ATT48_SA.pl) And this one can take cear of things easly .
+* Your job to make this script to work with ePL and be first to clame it prize !!
+* Contact community administration to claim your XEL .

 # Traveling Salesman Problem

 The travelling salesman problem (TSP) asks the following question: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?"
 It is an NP-hard problem in combinatorial optimization, important in operations research and theoretical computer science.